a-ads/blog/content/blog/2020-04-26-how-do-i-start-essentials-for-advertisers.md

 ## 2. Configure your campaign (optional)

 Most of the campaign settings are available after you create one.
-If you want to fine-tune your campaign, you can go to the campaign page and choose site categories, specify geo-targeting, adjust quality range or set other options if necessary.
+If you want to fine-tune your campaign, you can go to the campaign page and choose site categories, specify geo-targeting or set other options if necessary.

 E. g., if you want to advertise a crypto-related business, you might be interested in the following categories: Bitcoin, Earning online, and possibly Business and Finance.
 You can choose them on your Campaign -> Traffic sources -> Selection Criteria page.
 The full list of publishing websites is available in the [catalog](https://a-ads.com/catalog).